StewAlexander-com/NetVendor/EXECUTION_PATHS.md

-# NetVendor Execution Paths & Behavior Graph
+# ShadowVendor Execution Paths & Behavior Graph

-This document maps all ways users can run NetVendor, the execution flow for each path, and test coverage.
+This document maps all ways users can run ShadowVendor, the execution flow for each path, and test coverage.

 ## 📊 Execution Paths Overview

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                    NetVendor Execution Paths                     │
+│                    ShadowVendor Execution Paths                     │
 └─────────────────────────────────────────────────────────────────┘
                               │
         ┌─────────────────────┼─────────────────────┐